Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Mean-field approximation calculation

 where $\rho_{E = \mu}$ is the density of states at the Fermi surfaces.
-Constrained by the weak pairing limit, the production of interaction strength and the density of states is near to zero $\tilde{f}(U_1, U_2) k_F^2 \rho_{\text{FS}} \sim 0$.
-For the absolute vaule of the exponent is much bigger than $1$, we take logarithm on both sides of the equation to compare the saved free energy of each channel,
+Constrained by the weak pairing limit, the production of interaction strength and the density of states is near zero $\tilde{f}(U_1, U_2) k_F^2 \rho_{\text{FS}} \sim 0$.
+We take logarithm on both sides of the equation to compare the saved free energy of each channel,